hungngocphat01/hungngocphat01/README.md

   - Anime.
 Quite a big fan of _Love Live!_ since 2017
   - History
   - Retro tech.
 Basically it's tech + history
-- I'm religious and my religion is Shibuya Kanon
 - Former FOSS enthusiast since 2019, and iAnti since 2013
    - i used arch btw
    - Until I surrendered to the walled garden in 2023